eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 * I was privileged to be assisted by the [MIT GAAP](https://www.thrive-eecs.mit.edu/gaap) and [Berkeley EAAA program](https://twitter.com/ermgrant/status/1316111464273502211?s=20).
 A huge thank you to my MIT GAAP mentor, [Xuan](https://twitter.com/xuanalogue), who chatted with me bi-weekly since October 2020, provided extremely valuable feedback on my SoP, and helped me navigate through the applying process.
 It still feels surreal that I will actually see her in person at MIT this fall.
 * Many thanks to my labmates and my research parent, Dr. [Rachel Pottinger](https://www.cs.ubc.ca/~rap/), who offered both helpful comments and emotional support.
 * I was also privileged to get help from the [Writing Centre](https://ubcca.mywconline.com/index.php?logout=YES) and [Student Service Centre](https://students.ubc.ca/) at my undergraduate university (i.e., UBC).
 * Just to reiterate, the examples by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/cvresume/) are helpful.
-Many other programs (e.g., CMU) provide such examples too.
+Many other programs (e.g., [CMU](https://www.cmu.edu/student-success/other-resources/handouts/comm-supp-pdfs/grad-app-sop.pdf)) provide such examples too.
-* I was also influenced by these YouTube channels.
+* I was also influenced by these YouTube channels: [Lillian - AlphaGenesis](https://www.youtube.com/channel/UCBfyfPZR0Cc5b-nl5vO4fbw), [Casey Fiesler](https://www.youtube.com/channel/UCBAjxQbVXFxj6pylf7jgZPA), [Andy Stapleton](https://www.youtube.com/channel/UCFqXmQ56-Gp1rIKa-GoAJvQ).

 So the first takeaway is clear: **Be resourceful.** Ask around.
 Keep an eye out for opportunities and resources, which shouldn’t take up much energy.
 Just have that running in the background.